OVERCOMING THE SAINTS

 God will give Antichrist authority and power to overcome the saints who have borne the Kingdom testimony of the last days.

-And it was given unto him to make war with the saints, and to overcome them:… (Revelation 13:7)
+It was granted to him to make war with the saints and to overcome them.
+And authority was given him over every tribe, tongue, and nation.
+(Revelation 13:7)

 Let us turn now to the Book of Daniel.

-I beheld, and the same horn made war with the saints, and prevailed against them; Until the Ancient of days came, and judgment was given to the saints of the most High; and the time came that the saints possessed the kingdom.
+“until the Ancient of Days came, and a judgment was made in favor of the saints of the Most High, and the time came for the saints to possess the kingdom.
 (Daniel 7:21,22)

-And having in a readiness to revenge all disobedience, when your obedience is fulfilled.
+and being ready to punish all disobedience when your obedience is fulfilled.
 (II Corinthians 10:6)

 In the last days a remnant, a Gideon’s army, will be drawn from the churches.
 These will obey God to the point of death.
 Through them Satan will be thrown down, and the remainder of God’s Israel (all the elect of God) will be enabled to join in the defeat and spoiling of the enemy.